curl/trurl/trurl.md

 Names are converted into plain ASCII.
 If the host name is not using IDN, the regular ASCII name is used.

-## --as-idn

-Converts a punycode ASCII host name to its original International Domain Name in Unicode.
-If the host name is not using punycode then the original host name is used.

 ## --query-separator [what]

 Specify the single letter used for separating query pairs.
 The default is `&`